CCI order clears road for generic car parts market

-NEW DELHI Thousands of tiny shops in India's biggest auto components market do brisk business selling a bewildering array of spare parts for about a third of the official price charged by the likes of Toyota Motor Co (7203.T) or Volkswagen AG (VOWG_p.DE).
+NEW DELHI Thousands of tiny shops in India's biggest auto components market do brisk business selling a bewildering array of spare parts for about a third of the official price charged by the likes of Toyota Motor Co or Volkswagen AG.

 Generic parts sold by traders in places like old Delhi's Kashmere Gate market account for about a sixth of India's $6.6 billion after-sales components sector, IHS Automotive estimates, but a recent move by regulators could boost that share.